phylo42/PEWO/README.md

 2. Given a particular software,/algorithm, empirically explore which parameters produces the most accurate placements and for which computational cost.
 Indeed, depending on the volume of sequence data to place, one may need to find the best balance between placement accuracy and scalability (CPU/RAM requirements).

 3. For developpers, facilitate the benchmarking and comparison of any novel phylogenetic placement algorithm to existing methods, removing the hassle to implement evaluation protocols used in previous manuscripts.
+In this regards, any phylogenetic placement developper is welcome to pull request new modules in PEWO repository or contact us for future support of their new productions.

 **Procedures currently implemented in PEWO :**